UVicNotes/CSC-106/Notes/Annex/Announcements.md

 ### Announcement 2 - January 24th, 2017

 *   Lab attendance is now online in Connex.
+*   Lab attendance is worth 5% of your grade.

 ### Announcement 3 - January 24th, 2017